gummesson/kapow/README.md

 ## Prerequisites

+Kapow! requires atleast PowerShell 2.0 in order to run.
+You can find out which version you're using by running `$PSVersionTable.PsVersion`.

 Some of the plugins remove default aliases for certain PowerShell tasks, like `gl` for `Get-Location` in the `git` plugin.
 If you're a "casual" user of the PowerShell, ie. you use it for working with Git, to run a few RubyGems and so forth, it'll probably won't affect you, but be aware of it.

 ## Installation